 - Follow good group discussion etiquette – listening well; being supportive and empathetic; positive and productive; and non-judgemental.

 Should I have my camera and microphone on during the Support Group?

 Due to the sensitive nature of the topics Support Groups cover you can choose to engage as little or as much as you feel comfortable to.
 Once you are comfortable, to gain maximum benefit from the Support Group, we at WorkLife Central do recommend having your camera and microphone on.

 How many people will there be at a Support Group?

 The average group size is around 10, usually a mixture of regular attendees and new joiners.

 How do I join the Support Group?

 You will receive an email with the relevant Support Group links and instructions in advance of each event.
-Please do look out for these emails as we will not be broadcasting the Support Group live on our website.
+The Zoom link will also be available via the Bookings page of your member profile.

 Important information: Please note that WorkLife Central’s Peer Support Groups will not provide medical or mental health advice, nor should be treated as a substitute for medical care.
 Neither WorkLife Central Ltd nor its contributors shall be held liable for any improper or incorrect use of the information described and/or contained herein and assumes no responsibility for anyone’s use of the information.